ChiekoN/yolov3_opencv/README.md

  - For this YOLO v3 implementation with OpenCV, I mainly referred to the tutorial **"YOLO object detection with OpenCV by Adrian Rosebrock"** (https://www.pyimagesearch.com/2018/11/12/yolo-object-detection-with-opencv/).
 This is a great tutorial.

- - I include a **jupyter notebook** (`oj.ipynb`) in this repository.
+ - I include a **jupyter notebook** (`yolo_od.ipynb`) in this repository.
 I first tried this implementation in the notebook.
 It contains notes and explanations about the algorithms as well as about the points I had to care with respect to the YOLO v3 architecture.

  - First I tried implementing Non-max suppression using `cv2.dnn.NMSBoxes()` on the notebook, but the kernel died always when I ran the function.
 So I decided to implement Non-max suppression by myself.
 The algorithm of NMS is taken from the idea that was explained in the [Coursera's Deep Learning Specialization "4.Convolutional Neural Networks"](https://www.coursera.org/learn/convolutional-neural-networks?specialization=deep-learning) I had learned.